Waiau, Canterbury: Swimming Pool

 The Waiau Community Pool was built in 2019.
 The complex includes a 25 metre swimming pool and a smaller toddlers pool.
+The previous pool in use was destroyed in the 2016 earthquake.

 Waiau Lodge Hotel

 The Waiau Lodge Hotel was built in 1910.
 It originally had ten bedrooms for guests.
 The hotel was known as the "Grand Lady".
 Frederick O'Malley was the first publican to run the Waiau Lodge Hotel.
 He sold the hotel in 1913 to Arthur Johnstone.
 There have been a further 21 owners.
-The hotel was badly damaged in the 2016 Kaikoura earthquake.
+The hotel was badly damaged in the 2016 Kaikōura earthquake.
 All three of the hotel's chimneys had crashed through the roof causing extensive damage.
 A temporary pub called the Waiau Tavern was set up in the car park for the town's residents and opened six months later.
 In May 2021, the Waiau Lodge Hotel was destroyed by a fire.
 Approximately thirty firefighters attempted to put out the fire which started late at night.

+Climate

+The mean yearly highest and lowest temperatures for Waiau from 2008–2024 was 34.8 °C and -5.8 °C respectively.